 Item Description File type Select one of the following to specify the type of file to use as the import source: Delimited file: Import data from a delimited text file, such as CSV or TXT files.
 Excel file: Import data from an Excel file (XLS or XLSX).
-Source path Select one of the following to specify the location of the source file: Use specified path: Use this option if the file path is always known.
+Source path Use specified path: Use this option if the file path is always known.
 To specify the file path, use either the File path or Source folder setting, depending on whether you are importing from a single file or multiple files.
 The specified path must be accessible to the Axiom Application Server (for on-premise installations) or to the Axiom Cloud Integration Service (for Axiom Cloud systems).
 Prompt for path during execution: Use this option if you want the user to be able to specify the file when running the import.
 You can optionally complete the Default folder setting to provide a starting point.
 When using this option, a copy of the specified file is uploaded to the application server for processing.
 Once the import is complete, the temporary copy of the file is deleted.
 NOTE: Files greater than 100 MB cannot be uploaded using the "prompt" option.
 While it is possible to increase this limit, it is not recommended.
 Instead, you should use the Use specified path option if you need to import a file larger than 100 MB.
 Please contact Axiom Support if you need assistance with a large file.
-Import from For more information, see Design considerations for the source path.
-Select one of the following: Import from Single file: Use when importing data from a single designated file.
+For more information, see Design considerations for the source path.
+Import from Select one of the following: Single file: Use when importing data from a single designated file.
 Multiple files: Use when importing data from multiple files within a designated folder.
 All of the files to be imported must use the same file structure.
 When importing from multiple files, additional configuration settings become available on the Source tab, in the Multiple file options section.